gschmutz/bigdata-spark-workshop/03-object-storage/README.md

 You can either click on **Add files** to add single files or **Add folder** to upload the complete folder with all the files within.

-Let's upload the whole `flight-data`folder created by unziping the file downloaded before.
+Let's upload the whole `flight-data` folder created by unzipping the file downloaded before.

 Click on **Add folder** and the file browser will appear.
-Navigate to the place you have unziped the data, select the `flight-data`folder and click **Upload**.
+Navigate to the place you have unzipped the data, select the `flight-data` folder and click **Upload**.

 ![Alt Image Text](./images/s3-upload-folder.png "S3 Homepage")